luminixinc/XamarinAndroidNativeDebugTest/README.md

 Attempt to create a Release AAB bundle of the app
 -------------------------------------------------

-Once you are satistifed that the **NativeHelloApp** works and is natively debuggable, now we show tht you cannot create a Release AAB bundle of the app without hitting the error of the erroneously included `gdbserver`.
+Once you are satistifed that the **NativeHelloApp** works and is natively debuggable, now we show that you cannot create a Release AAB bundle of the app without hitting the error of the erroneously included `gdbserver`.

 - Switch your build Configuration to *Release* with Platform *Any CPU*
 - From the *Build* menu, choose *Batch Build*